srikanth-narayanan/CarND-Vehicle-Detection/README.md

 [image10]: ./output_images/test1.png
 [image11]: ./output_images/test2.png
 [image12]: ./output_images/test3.png
+[image13]: ./output_images/DetectVehicle.png
 [video1]: ./project_video.mp4

 # Vehicle Detection

-This project consists of constructing a pipeline needed to identify vehicles in a video stream.
+This project consists of constructing a pipeline using using OpenCV and Sklearn libraries to identify vehicles in a video stream.

 The goals / steps of this project are the following: